Fandom: "Law & Order", "NYPD Blue"

 blinds offering a panoramic view of the city twenty stories below that

 her real estate agent said made this address a "must have" residence.
-At

 the time, Abbie hadn't cared, just wanted someplace a little roomier